gautam0826/FMLS-Projections/README.md

  - Player’s last 6 adjusted points average
  - One-hot-encoded opponent variable
  - One-hot encoded team variable
+ - Day of week (Wednesday, Friday, Saturday, Sunday)
+ - Interaction terms between advanced position and opponent, home and team, home and opponent

 This means using sample weights(with the weight in proportion to how close the previous week is to current week) and keeping dummy columns for different opponents instead of using lagging statistics.
 Currently, a simple GLM is the model being used, due to the easily interpretable nature of coefficients.
 Using Multilevel models instead of simple GLMs could also be interesting.